- Home

 I'm a lifelong supporter of Crystal Palace Football Club and my love of the game saw me serve as the manager of the Croydon District football team at U12 – U16 levels for several years."

-"I am an Executive Headteacher with over 30 years’ experience leading schools in some of London’s most underserved communities.
-Throughout my career, I have been committed to ensuring that a child’s background does not limit their opportunities, with a strong focus on inclusion, equity, and supporting culturally diverse and neurodiverse communities.
+"I am an Executive Headteacher with more than 30 years’ experience leading schools in some of London’s most underserved communities.
+I am committed to ensuring that a child’s background never limits their opportunities, and I am passionate about social inclusion, equity in culturally diverse communities, and neurodiverse inclusion in education.

-Alongside my leadership roles, I have extensive governance experience, having served as Chair of Governors at Maudsley and Bethlem Hospital School and as a trustee and governor across other organisations.
-I was awarded an MBE for Services to Education and the Community and am a Fellow of the Royal Society of Arts.
+I have extensive governance and trustee experience, including serving as Chair of Governors at Maudsley and Bethlem Hospital Schools through three consecutive Outstanding inspections and academy conversion.
+I have also served as Finance Governor at Addey and Stanhope School and as a Trustee of Haberdashers’ Trust South.
+I was awarded an MBE for Services to Education and the Community in Southwark."